Webhooks Set Up

 A global webhook URL applies to all your payments and payouts.
 Any changes in their statuses will trigger a notification sent to this designated URL.

-Go to Merchant Account → Settings → API Settings → Webhook → Change.
+• Go to Setup.
+Merchant Account → Settings → API Settings → Webhook → Enter your desired webhook URL → Change → Confirm.

 You can also specify a webhook URL for each individual payment or payout you create.
 This provides more granular control over notifications.
 If a webhook URL is not specified during payment/payout creation, the global webhook URL (if set) will be used.